-Among the primary fields of study in this program are architectural design, urban design, history and theory of architecture, interior design and furniture, building structures, building technology and industrialized buildings, environmental controls, lighting and energy considerations in design, people-environment relationships [DP1] , and the use of the computer in design.
+The primary fields of study in this program include architectural design, urban design, history and theory of architecture, interior and furniture design, building structures, building technologies, industrialized buildings, environmental controls, lighting and energy considerations in design, human-environment relationships [DP1], and use of computers in design.

 The curriculum is divided into three clusters:

-Core curriculum: In the first two years (four semesters), students study the core curriculum which includes 4 design studios, introductory courses to architecture, society and space, design methods, representation, interior design, mathematics and physics, history and theory, materials and technology.
-These courses gradually develop the students’ skills to deal with architectural challenges of different scale and detail.
+Core curriculum: In the first two years (four semesters), students study the core curriculum, which consists of four design studios, introductory courses in architecture, society and space, design methods, representation, interior design, mathematics and physics, history and theory, materials and technology.
+These courses gradually develop the students’ skills to deal with architectural challenges of various scales and levels of detail.

-Advanced undergraduate courses: In the third and fourth years the students can chose between specific thematic interests, with studios and seminars in digital design, sustainable architecture, conservation, and history, theory and criticism.
-These advanced courses are designed to allow students to deepen their education and design skills around fields which interest them individually.
-A broad choice of courses are offered from City Planning, Landscape Architecture and Industrial Design, taught by core faculty and adjunct teachers, as well as courses from outside the faculty.
+Advanced undergraduate courses: In the third and fourth years, students can choose between specific thematic interests, with studios and seminars in digital design, sustainable architecture, conservation and history, theory and criticism.
+These advanced courses are designed to allow students to deepen their education and improve their design skills in fields which interest them individually.
+A broad choice of courses is offered from the programs of Urban and Regional Planning, Landscape Architecture, and Industrial Design, taught by core faculty and adjunct teachers, as well as courses from outside the faculty.

-Undergraduate Thematic studios: Starting from the 5th semester, and after completing the core courses, students are offered a variety of thematic studios in four study “tracks”: (1) Sustainable Architecture, (2) History, Theory and Criticism (3) Digital Design and Fabrication, and (4) Preservation, Conservation and Renewal.
+Undergraduate thematic studios: Starting in the 5th semester, following completion of the core courses, students are offered a variety of thematic studios in four study tracks: (1) Sustainable Architecture, (2) History, Theory and Criticism (3) Digital Design and Fabrication, and (4) Preservation, Conservation and Renewal.
 These tracks provide students the opportunity to tailor their studies to their interests, while infusing the undergraduate program with research pursued by faculty and doctoral students.
-Students need to select 2 of the 6 thematic studios offered to complete the degree program (for a total of 6 studios in the undergraduate program).
+Students need to select two of the six thematic studios offered to complete the degree program (for a total of six studios in the undergraduate program).

-In addition, students may choose a non-track studio such as the Design Built studio, where students have the opportunity to experience a complete design process from the conception, through detailed planning, working with consultants, to physical construction.
+In addition, students may choose a non-track studio, such as the Design Built studio, which gives students the opportunity to experience a complete design process from the conception, through detailed planning, working with consultants, to physical construction.

-To strengthen the program’s relations with the architectural practice, we are currently developing an internship course (PRACTICUM) for students in the final year of the undergraduate degree.
+To strengthen the program’s relations with architectural practice, we are currently developing an internship course (PRACTICUM) for students in the final year of the undergraduate degree.
 We expect to offer students the experience of working with selected architecture firms for a period of six months to one year.
-This collaboration will start operation in the upcoming academic year.
+This collaboration will begin operation in the upcoming academic year.

-After completing four years of study and 160 credit points, students receive a Bachelor of Science in Architecture (B.Sc.), which is a non-professional bachelor's degree, as a milestone towards completing the professional degree.
-In addition to the option of proceeding to the professional degree in Architecture and Urbanism (M.Arch,) the bachelor's degree allows students to advance to a research based non-professional master's degree (M.Sc) in architecture, urban and regional planning, landscape architecture or industrial design.
+After completing four years of study and 160 credit points, students receive a Bachelor of Science in Architecture (BSc), which is a non-professional bachelor's degree, as a milestone towards completing the professional degree.
+In addition to the option of proceeding to the professional degree in Architecture and Urbanism (M.Arch), the bachelor's degree allows students to advance to a research-based non-professional master's degree (MSc) in Architecture, Urban and Town Planning, Landscape Architecture, or Industrial Design.
 The non-professional degree is a stepping stone towards a PhD and a career in research.
-Alternatively, graduates of the B.Sc in architecture can pursue a studies at another institution in Israel or abroad.
+Alternatively, graduates of the BSc in architecture can pursue studies at another institution in Israel or abroad.

 Professional Master degree in Architecture and Urbanism (M.Arch-1)

-The two-year M.Arch-1 graduate program emphasizes architecture’s professional aspects, deals with more complex problems than the undergraduate program does, and provides students with ample opportunity to specialize in selected sub-fields of research and design including (1) climatic design, (2) design computation, (3) history theory and criticism, (4) urban design, and (5) Heritage, Conservation & Regeneration.
+The two-year M.Arch-1 graduate program emphasizes architecture’s professional aspects.
+This program deals with more complex problems than the undergraduate program does, and provides students with ample opportunities to specialize in selected subfields of research and design including (1) climatic design, (2) design computation, (3) history theory and criticism, (4) urban design, and (5) heritage, conservation, and regeneration.